 Learning is made so lengthy nowadays, articles and textbooks are pages worth.
 Who even has the attention span to absorb everything that was written?
 I, too, when in school, can only absorb so much in a 2-hour long tutorial.
 With shorter modules and more targeted learning, information can then be absorbed effectively and ArcLab empowers bite-sized learning to be done on demand.
 With ArcLab’s modules, deskless workers/learners are able to learn and train without the need to be there physically.

 My intern journey was definitely fruitful and I learnt many new and intriguing things.
-From lunchtime talks on career and football to attending events and shows with James, it was definitely a brand-new experience for me.
+From lunchtime talks on career and football to attending events and trade shows with James, it was definitely a brand-new experience for me.
 I must say I have fully experienced the “Adult World” and achieved my goals.
 Interning at ArcLab gave me the opportunity to work in a Start-up and B2B company, which without a doubt, opened up my view to the market and industry.
 It is not the usual B2C company where “I sell, you buy” but the whole unfamiliar and foreign B2B industry.
 Interning has taught me things that school would not have and my experience here has been worthwhile.
 This has been a great journey and it has equipped me with the skills and knowledge that I will need for my future endeavours.